Kavaeric/p700/codex/Earth.md

 ## Geography
 Earth is a temperate garden world with large reserves of water.
 Over two-thirds of the planet is covered in ocean.
+On dry land, most is covered in thick forests.

+Earth has a solid crust composed of mostly silicate rock material.

+### Water
 Some, with regards to its abundance of water, affectionately refer to Earth as "the blue planet", in comparison to many other planets.
-The huge bodies of water give rise to enormous ocean currents that cycle warn and cool water across the planet's latitudes, affecting planetary climate.
+The huge bodies of water give rise to enormous ocean currents that cycle warm and cool water across the planet's latitudes, affecting planetary climate.

-While abundant in water, 97.5% is saline, making it untenable to drink without filtration.
+While abundant in water, 97.5% is saline, making it untenable for Terrans drink it without filtration.
+Plentiful precipitation, however, allows sources of fresh water to be accessed.

+Because of the abundance of water, Terran civilisation is very dependent on trade and transport across bodies of water.
+Maritime culture is heavily ingrained in Terran culture as a result, much of it having bled into present-day interstellar culture, mostly in terminology.

+### Resources
+Being a garden world, Earth is a favourable location for the production of food, both for crops and livestock, however Terran legal tradition heavily regulates agriculture on the planet.

+Mining grants access to other resources.
+Hydrocarbon fuels are prevelant due to the planet's wetlands in the past, such as coal, natural gas and oil, although again, Terran legal tradition has mostly banned the extraction and use of these resources.
+Other minerals present on the plane include vast quantities of materials such as aluminium, copper, silicon, and thorium.

+The planet's seawater can be mass desalinised as well to provide fresh water for export.

 ## Atmosphere
 Earth's atmosphere is composed of roughly 80% nitrogen gas and 20% oxygen gas, the latter vital to